sbu-test-lab/ocov4j/README.md

 # OCov4J: Object Coverage Metrics for Java
+`OCov4J` is a a proof-of-concept tool that measures how well your tests cover your code, focusing specifically on object-oriented features.
+It goes beyond traditional coverage metrics by considering aspects like inheritance, polymorphism, and dynamic binding.

-*OCov4J* is a proof-of-concept tool that measures test code coverage based on the **"object code coverage or OCov concept"** . *OCov* is a set of new test coverage metrics that specifically address object-oriented programming concepts.
-It considers issues related to object-oriented features such as inheritance, polymorphism, and dynamic binding, in addition to traditional procedural concerns.
+Object code coverage (OCov) is a set of new test coverage metrics that specifically address object-oriented programming concepts such as inheritance, polymorphism, and dynamic binding, in addition to traditional procedural concerns.

-*OCov4J* instruments your Java application code by running your tests (with JUnit or other tools) and calculates object coverage metrics for your test suites.
+`OCov4J` instruments your program code while running your tests (with JUnit or other tools) and calculates object coverage metrics for your test suites.

 ## What is Object Coverage Criteria or OCov?
 We call these new criteria **Object Coverage Criteria** or **OCov** for short.